AssemblyScript/assemblyscript/CONTRIBUTING.md

 Contributing
 ============

-The following is a set of guidelines for contributing to AssemblyScript and its packages, which are hosted in the [AsssemblyScript Organization](https://github.com/AssemblyScript) on GitHub.
+The following is a set of guidelines for contributing to ToilScript and its packages, which are hosted in the [ToilScript Organization](https://github.com/dacely-cloud) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgement, and feel free to propose changes to this document in a pull request.

 Code of Conduct
 ---------------

-This project and everyone participating in it is governed by the [AssemblyScript Code of Conduct](https://github.com/AssemblyScript/.github/blob/main/CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [ToilScript Code of Conduct](https://github.com/dacely-cloud/.github/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 Filing Issues
 -------------